Sjord/Sjord.github.io/_posts/2017-10-12-cryptography-and-quantum-computers.md

 Clocks work modulo 12.
 Two hours after eleven o'clock is one o'clock, because 11 + 2 = 1 (mod 12).
 Now, let's say we want to find the period of f(x) = 9x (mod 12).
 The result of this function is 0, 9, 6, 3, 0, 9, 6, 3, 0, etc. As you can see it repeats after four times.
 This is the period (or order) of this function: 4.
 Our previously mentioned quantum Fourier algorithm can find that fast.

-Also note that 4 is a divisor of 12.
-This means that 12 can be evenly divided by 4.
-This is a common property of the period, it evenly divides the modulus.
+The period always cleanly divides the modulus.
+Furthermore, if the period is even, then 6 is always halfway the period.
+The half of the modulus can be found at half of the period.

 Suppose we have a very big clock of which we don't know the size.
 We would very much like to know the size of the clock.
-If we find the period of f(x) = 9x (mod ?) using our quantum Fourier function, we find out some period that evenly divides the size of the clock.
+If we find the period _p_ of f(x) = 9x (mod ?) using our quantum Fourier function, we know that halfway the period we find the half of the size of the clock.
+So the size of the clock equals 2 × f(p).

 ## How this works for RSA